css-materials/course-site/content/homework/reproducible-research/index.md

 <!-- * A title and table of content (add the latter using Rmd syntax) -->

-* Research Question(s): state your research question(s), ideally it should have social science relevance
+* Research Question(s): state your question(s), ideally they should have social science relevance

 * Project Description: provide a narrative that offers context and explains what you are working on and why

 * Data Description: describe the data (total observations, time period, variables, etc.), including how you obtained it and any relevant links and information.
-Place the data in your repository (if the data is too large, refer to the instructions below to avoid issues)
+Place the data in your repository (if the data is larger than 100 MB, refer to the instructions below to avoid issues)

-* Descriptive Statistics and Data Plots: include tables (use `kable()`), plots, and your interpretation of the data:
+* Descriptive Statistics and Data Plots: include tables (use `kable()`), plots, and your interpretation:
-  * While the exact number of graphs depends on your project, we expect that you generate several exploratory charts and include in your report only 4 or 5 well designed plots; these should be of different types
+  * While the exact number of graphs depends on your project, we expect that you generate several exploratory charts (recall our EDA lecture early in the quarter) and include in your report only 4 or 5 well designed plots; these should be of different types (do not repeat the same type of plot e.g. line chart, histogram, etc.) and each plot should match the variable type
   * You are not expected nor required to include statistical modeling (unless you want to) beyond what we have learned in the course.
 Excellent projects can have simple analyses: think about descriptive statistics, Exploratory Data Analysis (EDA), and the graphs you generated for HW2 and HW3.
+However, if you decide to include statistical models (e.g., linear regression, logistic regression, anova, etc.) make sure to do it accurately (example: if you run a linear regression model check the distribution of the data first, interpret the coefficients, ensure your y is continuous, etc.); if in doubt, please ask, we are happy to provide advice!
   * We want to hear your explanation and interpretation of the analyses: explain the significance of each graph, hypothesize about relationships between variables, discuss potential spurious relationships, and propose further hypotheses or research directions

 <!-- ADD THIS AS FOOTNOTE NEXT TIME: Please note, if you decide to include statistical models that we have not covered in the course (e.g., linear regression, logistic regression, ML models, etc.) make sure to do it accurately.
 It is best not to include these models than including them poorly (example: a linear regression model that does not check the distribution of the data, residuals, outlines, etc.); if in doubt, please ask, we are happy to provide advice!